xluxeq/GPT2-Telegram-Chatbot/README.md

 ### Installation/How to use:

-1. Install python3 and python3-pip from apt or python3 website and java/jre from apt or the java website.
+1. Install python3 and python3-pip from apt or python3 website.

 2. Install tensorflow or tensorflow-gpu using pip.